UK Jewish Film Festival

 The UK Jewish Film Festival is an annual film festival dedicated to world cinema that explores Jewish life, history and culture worldwide.
 It was founded in 1997 and takes place in November, in London and in other cities in the United Kingdom.

-The festival is part of UK Jewish Film, which also runs film education programmes for young people exploring racism, antisemitism and interfaith themes; provides training and networking opportunities for new and emerging filmmakers through its Film Lab programme; commissions two new short films each year through its Pears Short Film Fund at UK Jewish Film; and organises film festivals abroad including, since 2011, the annual Geneva International Jewish Film Festival in Switzerland.
+The festival is part of UK Jewish Film (UKJF), which also runs film education programmes for young people exploring racism, antisemitism, Jewish identity and interfaith themes; provides training and networking opportunities for new and emerging filmmakers through its Film Lab programme; commissions seven short films each year through its Pears Short Film Fund at UK Jewish Film and Dangoor UKJF Short Doc Fund.
+In 2025, it launched its Changing Perspectives Film Fund.

 Organisation

 UK Jewish Film, whose president is its founder, Judy Ironside MBE, is chaired by Jonathan Lewis.
 Its chief executive is Michael Etherton.

 Sir Sydney Samuelson was the festival's honorary president from 1997 to 2005.
 From 2014, he became an Honorary Life Patron.
 UK Jewish Film's Honorary Patrons include David Kustow OBE, Louise and Hilton Nathanson, Tim Angel OBE, Dame Hilary Blume, The Right Honourable the Lord Collins of Mapesbury, Vanessa Feltz, Henry Goodman, Romaine Hart OBE, Stephen Hermer, Zamir Joory, Dame Maureen Lipman, Lord and Lady Mitchell, Tracy-Ann Oberman, Lord Puttnam of Queensgate, Rick Senat, Jason Solomons, Paul Morrison and Chaim Topol.